Skip to content

 Turn the answer into a one-time setup

 The whole reason tracking hours feels like a chore is that most methods make you the enforcement mechanism.
-You are the one squinting at a punch, reconstructing Tuesday, and re-keying the sheet.
-The point of the system above is to set the rules once so an honest, on-site, provable punch is the default, and Friday becomes approving a sheet that is already right.
-Compare it against whatever you use now, including the price, on the alternatives hub and price calculator, or see the full pricing on the pricing page.
+You're the one squinting at a punch, reconstructing Tuesday, and re-keying the sheet.
+The point of the system above is to set the rules once so an honest, on-site, provable punch is the default, and Friday becomes approving a sheet that's already right.

 Clox is 29 dollars a month for the first 3 users, then 6 dollars per user after that.
-There is a 14-day free trial with no card required and a 30-day money-back guarantee, so you can put it in front of your actual crew before you decide.
+There's a 14-day free trial with no card required and a 30-day money-back guarantee, so you can put it in front of your actual crew before you decide.
 Start a free trial and set the rules once.

 Keep reading